 Alok is one of India’s most respected foreign policy, national security and international relations experts.
 Based in New Delhi, he maintains unparalleled networks in India’s government and civil service, business, civil society and diplomatic circles.
-Working with the BGA India team, he guides the development of client strategies and directs their implementation.
+Working with the BGA India team, he guides the development of client strategies and directs their implementation as non-executive chairman.

 Alok retired from government service in 2012 as India’s ambassador to Japan, where he led the mission during the negotiation and signing of the India–Japan Comprehensive Economic Partnership Agreement.
 He lived in Japan through the tsunami and the Fukushima nuclear disaster.

 Prior to his post in Tokyo, Alok served as deputy national security adviser in Delhi, dealing with all security-related issues and coordinating intelligence inputs.
 In this capacity, he laid the groundwork for a cybersecurity policy for the government of India.